-11.7 The Council will seek funding from TFL for a 'Major Scheme' within the town centre.
+11.7 The Council will seek funding from TfL for a 'Major Scheme' within the town centre.
 If successful, the Council intends to develop and consult on an integrated set of 'Better Streets' place making proposals to enhance the public realm, improve pedestrian and cycling accessibility and address congestion and road safety.
-The proposed scheme(s) should would complement similar public realm schemes at Wood Street and Leytonstone and contribute towards improving accessibility and connectivity, sustainable transport use and promoting economic growth.
+The proposed scheme(s) should contribute towards improving accessibility and connectivity, sustainable transport use and promoting economic growth.

-11.8 Given its strategic importance, the bus station should be retained and we will work with TFL to seek improvements to it, particularly in terms of improving bus flow in and out of the bus station and around the town centre.
+11.8 Given its strategic importance, the bus station should be retained and we will work with TfL to seek improvements to it, particularly in terms of improving bus flow in and out of the bus station and around the town centre.